New characterisations of the Nordstrom-Robinson codes: Abstract

 \section{Abstract}

-In his doctorate thesis, Snover proved that any binary $(m,256,\delta)$ code is equivalent to the Nordstrom-Robinson code or the punctured Nordstrom-Robinson code for $(m,\delta)=(16,6)$ or $(15,6)$ respectively.
-By replacing the condition that the code consists of $256$ codewords with the requirement that the code is \emph{completely regular}, we prove that the same result holds.
-Moreover, we prove that these codes are \emph{completely transitive.}
+In his doctoral thesis, Snover proved that any binary $(m,256,\delta)$ code is equivalent to the Nordstrom-Robinson code or the punctured Nordstrom-Robinson code for $(m,\delta)=(16,6)$ or $(15,5)$ respectively.
+We prove that these codes are also characterised as \emph{completely regular} binary codes with $(m,\delta)=(16,6)$ or $(15,5)$, and moreover, that they are \emph{completely transitive}.
+Also, it is known that completely transitive codes are necessarily completely regular, but whether the converse holds has up to now been an open question.
+We answer this by proving that certain completely regular codes are not completely transitive, namely, the (punctured) Preparata codes other than the (punctured) Nordstrom-Robinson code.